Nethermane/School-App/README.md

 *end optional testing thing*

-After your environment is setup properly download the projects in this Git repository.
+After your environment is setup properly download the projects in this Git repository and import them the same way as before.
 Git is a useful tool for code sharing, but it is a bit complicated.
 I am personally using the Eclipse plugin EGit which allows me to push projects in on my computer directly to the cloud.